Available for intermediary distribution to Trust, Corporate and Individual clients globally

 Where do we keep your information?

-FIL stores information on secure servers located within the EU.
-However, we may transfer personal information to countries outside the EU when:
+FIL stores your information on secure servers in the UK.
+But, we may transfer personal information to countries outside the UK when:

-When transferring information to countries outside the EU, we take appropriate steps to ensure that there is adequate protection in place to meet relevant data protection legislation.
+When transferring information to countries outside the UK, we take appropriate steps to ensure your information is protected.

 How long do we keep your information?

-We will keep information as long as is necessary for the purpose we have collected it for.
-When you have a relationship with FIL, most information will be kept as long as you have a relationship with FIL and for 5 years after you cease to have a relationship with the Firm.
+We’ll keep your information as long as is necessary for the purpose we’ve collected it for.
+When you have a relationship with FIL, we’ll usually keep your information for as long as you maintain that relationship, and then for six years after you end that relationship.

-In some circumstances, we will keep data longer if we need to and/or if we are required to by law.
-However, there is some information we may not keep for the lifecycle of your account, e.g., call recordings.
+In some circumstances, we’ll keep data longer if we need to and/or if we’re required to by law.
+But, there’s some information we may not keep for the full lifetime of your relationship with FIL – for example, call recordings.

 Your rights

-You have rights when it comes to your personal information, and there are a number of requests you can make to exercise these rights.
+You have rights when it comes to your personal information, and there are several requests you can make to exercise these rights:

 The right to access your information